 - Read the physician profiles.

 - Attend the SIMS Orientation.
 This session further defines requirements, hospital policies, and appropriate conduct and attire.
 Attendance is required.

 - Register for MED 160 in Axess (required).
 The 1-unit, CR/NC course counts toward the 20-unit total for a quarter.

 - Meet with your Physician Mentor: Participants are required to meet with their physician mentor on at least 4 occasions throughout the quarter.
 The duration of each visit is determined by the physician and student.
 An initial brief meeting is suggested for introductions and schedule setting.

 - Complete a reflective essay.
 Participants are required to write a 1-page reflective essay due at the end of the quarter.

 The Dates for the Application will be announced by SPA and UAR Pre-Med List.

 For more information

-SIMS is advised by the School of Medicine and coordinated by the Stanford Pre-medical Association (SPA) and Undergraduate Advising and Research (UAR).
+SIMS is advised by the School of Medicine and coordinated by the Stanford Pre-medical Association (SPA) and the office of Academic Advising.